 An outline of managing asthma is discussed here.

 An outline of managing COPD is discussed here.

 NO AIR ENTRY ON ONE SIDE – Pneumothorax, Mucus Plugging, Effusion

-No air entry and a hyper-resonant percussion note signifies a pneumothorax.
-As an FY1 it is highly unlikely you will manage this on your own, however, be aware that in extremis a green cannula in the second interspace in the midclavicular line is life-saving.
+No air entry and a hyper-resonant percussion signifies a pneumothorax.
+As an FY1 it is highly unlikely you will manage this on your own, however, be aware that in extremis a green cannula in the second intercostal space in the midclavicular line is life-saving.
 Remember you must remove the needle once inserted to allow air to escape via the plastic tube.

-Usually, you can hear bilateral air entry in mucous plugging but if significant, sometimes there may be reduced air entry with normal percussion note.
+Usually, you can hear bilateral air entry in mucous plugging but if significant, sometimes there may be reduced air entry with normal percussion.
 Manage this as secretions above.